Closure of high-tech medical firm Arivale stuns patients: “I feel as if one of my arms was cut off”

 Arivale’s current and former customers aren’t the only ones asking that question.
 Co-founded in 2014 by genomics pioneer Leroy Hood, Arivale was touted as the latest thing in what Hood called “scientific wellness”: using genetic and other high-tech diagnostics to help patients boost their health and minimize their risk of future disease by making data-driven, personalized adjustments to diets and other lifestyle factors.

-“We start by getting to know you—the whole you—at the deepest level by looking at your genome, your blood, gut microbiome, and lifestyle,” the company declared in its early marketing materials.
+“We start by getting to know you — the whole you — at the deepest level by looking at your genome, your blood, gut microbiome, and lifestyle,” the company declared in its early marketing materials.
 “Then we connect you with a coach who will help explain your data and provide you with clear, actionable, lifestyle recommendations.”

 Launched to great fanfare in June 2015, Arivale showed early success.
-A spinoff of Hood’s Institute for Systems Biology, Arivale boasted top-flight expertise: Hood had largely invented high-speed DNA sequencing; CEO Clayton Lewis was a partner at venture capital firm Maveron.
+A spinoff of Hood’s Institute for Systems Biology, Arivale boasted top-flight expertise: Hood had largely invented high-speed DNA sequencing; CEO Clayton Lewis was a partner at venture-capital firm Maveron.
 The company raised a total of $50 million on the premise of becoming, as Hood predicted, “the Google or Microsoft” of scientific wellness.

 That may have been hype in the extreme, but Arivale struck a chord in a consumer health market that was starting to be transformed by data technologies ranging from Fitbit to 23&me.